• Home

 • Gokokuji Temple – a hit or miss smaller fair at a lovely temple.
 Easy drive in central Tokyo or Gokokuji Station on Yurakucho Line.

 • Oedo Antique Market at Yoyogi Park http://antique-market.jp/eng/index.shtml.
-A much smaller version of the Sunday market with additional arts and crafts.
-The schedule for February is set for the 13th and 27th, but it is unclear if this market has been a success and will continue.
-Worth visiting if you are in the area or find it hard to make it to the Sunday markets.
+This has traditionally been a much smaller version of the Sunday International Forum Market with additional arts and crafts.
+The schedule for the coming months is all over the place and the actual dates fall on different days of the week and are as follows: October 26, November 10, December 1, January 5, February 2, March 21, April 29, May 24, June 28.
+With the closing of the International Forum Sunday Market, this may actually become a bigger and better venue.
 The market is not actually in the park, but across the street by the sports stadium.
 I recommend checking the website before going.
 A few minute walk from Harajuku Station on JR Yananote Line or Yoyogi Koen Station on Chiyoda Line.

 Other Events